MEI - Taliban

 • Other Identifying Information: This contains available details about the individual's age, educational background, positions held within the current and previous Taliban regime, ideological leaning, leadership style, and known links and associations with other key actors, including militant/terrorist groups.
 These details serve to identify individuals who may wield influence over the Taliban’s policies and actions, particularly in critical domains like terrorism financing, narcotics, and organized crime.

-The project's data primarily originates from an extensive collection of publicly available information gathered over two years.
+The project's data primarily originates from an extensive collection of publicly available open-source information gathered over two years.
 This open-source repository includes comprehensive documentation and analysis of numerous appointment orders issued by the Taliban's emir, notices of appointment released by Taliban principals and spokespersons, as well as identities of Taliban personnel disclosed in regime statements.
 Additionally, rigorous scrutiny has been applied to interviews and public appearances of Taliban officials and affiliated individuals across various local and foreign media outlets, documentaries, as well as local and international conferences and events.

-Most entries provided in this mapping are current as of August 2024.
+Most entries provided in this mapping are current as of February 2025.
 Real-time updates regarding future Taliban appointments and personnel changes will be made available on this portal.
 For inquiries or to report errors or updates to any of the individual entries, please click here.